Angus McGill: Personal life

 McGill was partnered for 57 years by Robert Jennings, a RADA-trained actor who played with the Royal Shakespeare Company and survives him.
 Their civil partnership dates from 2006.
 Together in 1967 they set up a business called the Louvre Centre which pioneered louvred doors and cupboards, expanding nationwide with Knobs and Knockers and The Door Store.
+A health-food café called Jack Sprat followed.

 In 1963, he published a comic novel, Yea Yea Yea, about a provincial newspaper reporter which was inspired by his time at the Shields Gazette.
 It was made into a film (Press for Time, 1966) directed by Robert Asher and it starred Norman Wisdom as the hapless reporter in his last film for the Rank Organisation.

 McGill became a founder member of the Social Democratic Party in 1981.

 The 30th anniversary of the Great Storm of 1987 was marked with the installation of a memorial plaque for McGill who led a Standard campaign to help replant the capital's 250,000 trees destroyed by the hurricane-force winds.
 The tree appeal raised more than £60,000 from readers and this went towards planting trees in every London borough.
 On 13 October 2017 his colleagues and family gathered beneath an oak tree outside London's Charing Cross station where the Lord Mayor of Westminster, Cllr Ian Adams, unveiled a bronze plaque in his honour, saying that he was "an integral part of the fabric of London life".
 The new plaque complemented an earlier one above it, which was unveiled by Westminster City Council in 1988, when it also planted the oak as a sapling.
 Cllr Robert Davis, Deputy Leader at the council added: “Westminster City Council will be for ever grateful for the efforts of the Evening Standard and its readers for raising money through a tree appeal, led by Angus McGill.”